SAIB-Inc/COMP/README.md

 - Write unit tests for new features
 - Update documentation as needed
 - Ensure all tests pass before submitting PR

-## 🙏 Acknowledgments

-- [Cardano Foundation](https://cardanofoundation.org/) for maintaining the token registry
-- [FastEndpoints](https://fast-endpoints.com/) for the excellent API framework
-- The Cardano community for continuous support

 ---